 For Northern Virginia homeowners, wellness in home design is now an essential part of how you recharge, focus and create balance in everyday life.
 Thoughtfully-designed environments can shape mood, energy and routine in subtle but powerful ways.
 Whether you desire a quiet room for morning yoga or a fully-customized fitness retreat, the right space has the ability to support healthier habits while also enhancing the overall experience of your home.

-Designing for Mind, Body and Space
+Designing a Custom Home Gym for Mind, Body and Space

 Moving beyond the idea of a spare room with exercise equipment tucked into the corner, modern wellness spaces are intentionally-designed environments that support both physical movement and mental restoration.
 A successful home fitness space remodeling project considers how the room feels just as much as how it functions.